macsleep/datalogger/docs/Restful.md

 ## System

 To get and change the Wifi SSID, Wifi password, http user and http password you can use the following statements.
-A get returns all the configurable parameters:
+A GET returns all the configurable parameters:

 <pre>
 curl -u "admin:admin" http://datalogger.local/api/system